 A) If we have One to One relationship and we have total participation at at-least one end.

 A1 and B1 are primary keys of E1 and E2 respectively.

 In the above Diagram we have total participation at E1 end.

-Only the primary key of E1, which is in total participation should be allowed as the primary key of the reduced table, since if the primary key of E2 is used, it might have null values for many of its entries, since its participation is only partial and may not have corresponding entries for all its values.
+The primary key of E1, which is in total participation should not be allowed as the primary key of the reduced table, since if the primary key of E1 is used, it might have null values for many of its entries in the reduced table for some E2 entities.

 B) One to One relationship with no total participation.

 Primary key of R can be A1 or B1, but we can’t still combine all the three table into one. if we do, so some entries in combined table may have NULL entries.
 So idea of merging all three table into one is not good.